 This is one of the reported issues that has caused phones to fail to charge, and sometimes this alert still doesn’t go away after hours of drying – although this is usually not the case.
 If the notification persists and you think your port is dry, start by carefully examining the opening with a flashlight to make sure no water remains.

-If you’re absolutely sure it’s a software issue, restarting your phone may fix the problem.
-Failing this, deactivate the fast charging option under Settings > Battery > Charging Settings > Fast Charge can help.
-Another method is to try clearing the phone’s USB settings cache under Settings > Applications > USB Settings > Clear Cache.
+If you’re sure it’s a software issue, restarting your phone may fix the problem.
+If this fails, deactivate the fast charging option under Settings > Battery > Charging Settings > Fast Charge.
+Another method is to try clearing the phone’s USB settings cache by going to Settings > Applications > USB Settings > Clear Cache.
 If the USBSettings application does not appear, make sure Show system apps is activated under the Filter and sort options (the three horizontal lines with a down arrow) in the main list of applications.
-If none of this works, you may need to replace your charger and make sure that you are not charging your device in a humid environment.
+If none of this works, you may need to replace your charger and ensure you are not charging your device in a humid environment.

 Inconsistent animations in One UI